definition of apology, definition of apologize

 • “People make mistakes.”
 Lectures aren’t apologies.
 Basic pabulums accuse the listener of being simple-minded.

 • “You know, relationships are based on trust.
 If you won’t forgive me and start trusting me again, then I don’t know how we can have a relationship.”
 Beware of people who refuse to prove themselves trustworthy.
-Beware of people who think forgiving them means you are the one who has to do all the work and all the changing. {You’re reading “Definition of Apology” by J. E. Brown.}
+Beware of people who think forgiving them means you are the one who has to do all the work and all the changing. {You’re reading “Definition of Apology, Definition of Apologize” by J. E. Brown.}

 • “My religious Book says you have to forgive me.”
 Again, self-serving remarks are not apologies.